About Kurt Smith

-Ballpark E-Guides are PDF format booklets that provide you with all sorts of information for attending a game at a major league ballpark.
-You’ll find out the best ways to get tickets, advantages and disadvantages of different seating areas, the best ways to get there, how to park cheaply or perhaps even for free, what sort of food items the ballpark has, and much more.
-They cost just $8.99 (plus shipping) for a print and digital edition, and a Ballpark E-Guide should pay for itself easily in one ballpark visit!
+Ballpark E-Guides are illustrated booklets that provide you with all sorts of information for attending a game at a major league ballpark.
+You’ll find out the best ways to get tickets, advantages and disadvantages of all of the seating areas, the best ways to get to the game, how to park cheaply or perhaps even for free, what sort of food items the ballpark has, and much more.
+They cost just $8.99 (plus shipping) for a print and digital edition, and should pay for itself easily in one ballpark visit.

 Ballpark E-Guides are loaded with pictures and information, and you can carry one around with you or have it stored on any device that can read a PDF.
 And if you’re buying tickets or a gift for the baseball fan in your life, an inexpensive and extremely useful Ballpark E-Guide slipped in with the tickets will make the experience much easier and more fun!

 Here are some frequently asked questions about Ballpark E-Guides:

 Is it safe to purchase a Ballpark E-Guide from this site?

 It is as safe as buying from someone on eBay; you can pay through PayPal or major credit card.
-You download/purchase the E-Guides through HP MagCloud, the on-demand publishing service, and they handle the credit card end of it.
+You download/purchase the E-Guides through MagCloud, the on-demand publishing service, and they handle the credit card end of it.
 You can view their service here.

 Why should I buy a Ballpark E-Guide?

 If you are a baseball fan, I sympathize with the feeling you may have that tickets are too expensive, food is pricey and sometimes not very tasty, and getting to and from the game is too much hassle.
 I wrote these guides to help you or the baseball fan in your life save time, money, and aggravation so that you can simply enjoy a ballgame like any American should.